Farmers from the Baltic to the Tatras: History

 The Farmers from the Baltic to the Tatras was founded on 18 April 2024 in a small village of Wojciechowice located in Eastern Poland.
 As of 2024, the village was home to around 300 people.
 The village was place of the 2024 Polish farmers' protests, and additionally there was a political protest in Wojciechowice in April 2024, as the mayor of the village was re-elected by a single vote in the 2024 Polish local elections.
-Because the margin of mayor's victory was one vote, the result of the election is to be decided by the court.
+Because the margin of mayor's victory was one vote, the result of the election had to be decided by the court.

 On 22 April 2024, the National Electoral Commission found irregularities in the registration process of the Farmers from the Baltic to the Tatras, and requested a correction.
 The electoral committee was formally registered for the election two days later, on 24 April 2024.
-The electoral representative of the committee is Andrzej Bęben, while the treasurer is Paweł Stąporek.
-The leader of the party is Henryk Połcik, with the elecotoral representative of the RBT, Andrzej Bęben, being one of the vice-chairmen.
+The electoral representative of the committee was Andrzej Bęben, while the treasurer was Paweł Stąporek.
+The leader of the party became Henryk Połcik, with the electoral representative of the RBT, Andrzej Bęben, being one of the vice-chairmen.

-The Farmers from the Baltic to the Tatras was considered to be a part of the larger electoral action by Polish farmers sparked by the ongoing 2024 Polish farmers' protests, where Polish farmers protest against the policies of the European Union as well as the sharp decline of grain prices in Poland attributted to the presence of Ukrainian grain in Polish markets.
+The Farmers from the Baltic to the Tatras was considered to be a part of the larger electoral action by Polish farmers sparked by the 2024 Polish farmers' protests, where Polish farmers protested against the policies of the European Union as well as the sharp decline of grain prices in Poland attributed to the presence of Ukrainian grain in Polish markets.
 However, the electoral committee of the Farmers from the Baltic to the Tatras was considered unlikely to gain any seats to the European Parliament, given the 5% electoral threshold as well as presence of numerous other agrarian electoral committees in the Polish election.